Adelaide Film Festival: 2024: 23 October–3 November

 In 2024, SA filmmaker Sophie Hyde took over from former patrons Margaret Pomeranz and David Stratton, who had occupied the role for around ten years.
 The 2024 jury comprised the CEO of Preciosa Media, Claudia Rodríguez Valencia; director Leena Khobragade; Closer Productions founder and co-director Matthew Bate; film journalist and critic Stephen A Russell; and Penny Smallacombe, who is head of scripted at Blackfella Films.

 The 2024 event featured over 110 films from 46 countries, with 15 world premieres.
 The opening night gala film was The Correspondent, based on journalist Peter Greste's memoir The First Casualty, directed by Kriv Stenders and starring Richard Roxburgh, both of whom were in attendance.
 Kangaroo Island, a drama film directed by South Australian ex-pat Tim Piper (aka Timothy David) and set on Kangaroo Island, premiered on the closing night.
-Other films included The Order; The Room Next Door; Maria; The Brutalist; Pavements; and Film Lab/New Voices animated comedy Lesbian Space Princess.
+Other films included The Order; The Room Next Door; Maria; The Brutalist; Pavements; Make It Look Real; and Film Lab/New Voices animated comedy Lesbian Space Princess.

 The films screened at the Palace Nova Eastend, Piccadilly Cinema in North Adelaide, Capri Theatre in Goodwood, Mercury Cinema, and Odeon Star Semaphore.
 Events were also held in the Samstag Museum of Art.

 The event set a new box office and attendance record.